samthor/scoped/README.md

 not currently supported and will be cleared.
 If this is _actually something you need_, I will eat my hat. 🎩

-### Configuration

-If `window.scopedCSS` is defined before the polyfill is loaded, it accepts two
-options:

-- `scopedCSS.applyToClass` (default `false`): if true, the polyfill will use a class, not an attribute
-- `scopedCSS.prefix`: a custom prefix for the attribute or class name set on the scope

 ## How it works

 TODO: Explain how it works